Digital-Identity-Labs/fastfwd/README.md

 ## Example

-Rather than hardcode which module to use for each type of data with a case statement like this
+Fastfwd proves an alternative to hardcoding which module should be used for each type of data, for example with a case statement, like this

 ```elixir
     case bread_type do
       :barm -> Bread.Barm.bake(loaves_quantity)
       :stottie -> Bread.Stottie.bake(loaves_quantity)
       :sliced -> Bread.SlicedWhiteLoaf.bake(loaves_quantity)
       :sourdough -> Bread.Sourdough.bake(loaves_quantity)
     end
 ```

 Fastfwd will find all suitable modules and direct calls to the module that matches the "tag".

+Fastfwd-compatible modules are given tags:

 ```elixir
 defmodule Bread.Barm do